mediafeedproject/mediafeedproject/README.md

 * [RSS 2.0](https://cyber.harvard.edu/rss/rss.html)
 * [JSON Feed](https://jsonfeed.org/)

-Feeds are organized by organization (for example, The New York Times), and all feeds from that organzation are stored in a file in Outline Processor Markup Language (OPML).
+Feeds are organized by news organization (for example, The New York Times) (see our [News Organization page](https://github.com/mediafeedproject/mediafeedproject/blob/master/news_organizations.md), and all feeds from that organzation are stored in a file in Outline Processor Markup Language (OPML).
 The lists should be in subscription list format (see the [OPML spec](http://dev.opml.org/spec2.html#subscriptionLists) for details).

 How to get started
 ---
-* Go to the readling_lists folder within this repo to review the available reading lists
+* Go to the [readling_lists](https://github.com/mediafeedproject/mediafeedproject/tree/master/reading_lists) folder within this repo to review the available reading lists
 * Save a reading list and import it into a feed reader to read the feeds from that organization
 * Start creating reading lists for a news organization and submit a pull request